Skip to content

 2. Use higher-order-function, and apply it to instance that need the effect

-However, this can caused a duplicated side-effect if not handled carefully.
+However, this can cause duplicated side-effects if not handled carefully.

 ts